pmndrs/xr/docs/API/space.useApplyXRSpaceMatrix.md

 > **useApplyXRSpaceMatrix**(`ref`, `space`, `onFrame?`): `void`

-hook that applies the transformation of the provided xr space to the provided object reference
+Hook that applies the transformation of the provided xr space to the provided object reference

 ## Parameters